 Before you enable 2FA in YouTrack, you should already have an app that supports 2FA installed on your computer or mobile device.

-To enable two-factor authentication for your Hub account:
+To enable two-factor authentication for your YouTrack account:

 Click your avatar in the header, then select the Profile link.

-Locate the Two-factor authentication setting and click the Pair with authentication app link.
+In the Two-factor authentication section of the page, click the Pair with app button.

 The Enable Two-factor Authentication dialog opens.